Hamoukar: History

-The origins of urban settlements has generally been attributed to the riverine societies of southern Mesopotamia (in what is now southern Iraq).
-This is the area of ancient Sumer, where around 4000 BC the Mesopotamian cities such of Ur and Uruk emerged.
+The origin of urban settlements has generally been attributed to the riverine societies of southern Mesopotamia (in what is now southern Iraq).
+This is the area of ancient Sumer, where around 4000 BC the Mesopotamian cities Ur and Uruk emerged.
 In 2007, following the discoveries at Hamoukar, some archaeologists have argued that the Cradle of Civilization could have extended further up the Tigris River and included the part of northern Syria where Hamoukar is located.

 In the Late Chalcolithic 2 period (5th millennium BC) the site sustained a seasonal or dispersed occupation covering about 280 hectares.
-As an urban center Tell Hamoulkar was first occupied in the early 4th millennium BC and experienced major growth in the middle of the 3rd millennium BC through the Uruk period.
+As an urban center Tell Hamoukar was first occupied in the early 4th millennium BC and experienced major growth in the middle of the 3rd millennium BC through the Uruk period.
 Occupation, at a lesser scale, continued through the Ninevite 5 period in the first half of the 2nd millennium and thereafter and the site was abandoned at the end of that millennium.

 Other contemporary early sites in this area are Chagar Bazar, Tell Arbid, and the multi-period site of Tell Brak.

 Archaeology

-The site has a 15 hectare high mound (peaking at 18 meters above the plain and first settled in the early 4th millennium BC) and a 5 meter high lower town on three side which was occupied beginning in the middle 3rd millennium BC and brought the site up to its maximum of 98 hectares.
+The site has a 15 hectare mound (peaking at 18 meters above the plain and first settled in the early 4th millennium BC) and a 5 meter high lower town on three sides which was occupied beginning in the middle 3rd millennium BC and brought the site up to its maximum of 98 hectares.
 There are three named sub-mounds in the site, Tell al-Sara, Tell al-Duwaym, and Tell al-Tamr, with Tell Mas’ada lying just outside the site boundary.
 The southern extension of the mound is also known as Khirbet al-Fakhar.
-Arcaheology dates this area to the middle 5th millennium BC though radiocarbon dates point to the late 5th millennium BC.
-About 40 hectares of the site is covered by the modern village of al-Hurriya including paved roads and mudbrick homes.
+Archaeology dates this area to the middle 5th millennium BC though radiocarbon dates point to the late 5th millennium BC.
+About 40 hectares of the site are covered by the modern village of al-Hurriya including paved roads and mudbrick homes.

 The site was first examined and described by Van Liere and Lauffray in the 1950s noting a two stepped plateau with a ditch 100 meters from the foot of the mound.
 A scaled plan, based on aerial photographs, was published in 1963 which estimated the mound area at 116 hectares and the area within the circular depression as 216 hectares.
 Due to this large size Van Liere proposed it as the location of Washshukanni.
 Excavation by a joint Syrian-American expedition (by the Oriental Institute of the University of Chicago and the Syrian Directorate General of Antiquities) was conducted beginning in 1999 and ending in 2010.
 Initial work in 1999 included an intensive surface survey based on 10 meter by 10 meter squares.
 The excavation was initially led by McGuire Gibson and later by Clemens D. Reichel.